Rothenberg: Cultural monuments

 Rothenberg and its outlying centres are rich in cultural monuments.
-Besides the Old Lutheran Schwarze Kirche (“Black Church”) from 1883 and the Evangelische Pfarrkirche (“Evangelical Parish Church”) from 1880, several timber-frame houses in particular may be named, such as the Forsthaus Saubuche (“Sow Beech Forest House”) near the outlying centre of Raubach.
-There are moreover many smaller cultural monuments such as wells, border stones and rows of standing stone slabs (Stellsteinreihen in German), believed to once have been cattle-driving ways.
+Besides the Old Lutheran Schwarze Kirche ('Black Church') from 1883 and the Evangelische Pfarrkirche ('Evangelical Parish Church') from 1880, several timber-frame houses in particular may be named, such as the Forsthaus Saubuche ('Sow Beech Forest House') near the outlying centre of Raubach.
+There are many smaller cultural monuments such as wells, border stones and rows of standing stone slabs (Stellsteinreihen) believed to once have been cattle-driving ways.
 One of these can be found at Ober-Hainbrunn.

-About the turn of the 20th century, complaints were mounting among dwellers in the upper village about the water supply’s shortcomings.
-The spring of the Großer Brunnen (“Great Spring”) on the slope of the Gammelsbach valley gave forth enough water; so the state authorities in the Grand Duchy of Hesse put the Kulturinspektion Darmstadt in charge and they found the solution to the water supply problem by furnishing two water motors, delivered by the Zurich machine factory Schmid.
-Each of the technically interesting motors drives a three-cylinder pump.
+About the turn of the 20th century, complaints were mounting among dwellers in the upper village about the water supply's shortcomings.
+The spring of the Großer Brunnen ('Great Spring') on the slope of the Gammelsbach valley gave forth enough water, so the state authorities in the Grand Duchy of Hesse put the Kulturinspektion Darmstadt in charge and they found the solution to the water supply problem by furnishing two water motors, delivered by the Zurich machine factory Schmid.
+Each of the motors drives a three-cylinder pump.
 One comes from the year 1902 and the other is two years newer.
-Today the historic pumphouse between Kortelshütte and Rothenberg is run by a circle of technically enthusiastic idealists.
+Today, the historic pumphouse between Kortelshütte and Rothenberg is run by a circle of technically enthusiastic idealists.

 Furthermore, in the Rothenberg hamlet of Hinterbach can be found the Odenwald’s last maintained hydraulic ram.

 Sport

-The Rothenberg Heights are worthy of recommendation for hiking and walks.
-From the heights, the Odenwald’s highest mountain, the Katzenbuckel, can be seen.
-In good weather, gliders are also to be seen, as Rothenberg has a glider launching facility.
-Rest can be found at any of the many springs and resting places.
-Furthermore, there is an “Inliner Day” every summer, for which the highway between Rothenberg and Beerfelden (10 km) is closed to traffic for inline skating and cycling.
+The Rothenberg Heights are popular for hiking and walks.
+From the heights, the Odenwald's highest mountain, the Katzenbuckel, can be seen.
+In good weather, gliders can also be seen, as Rothenberg has a glider launching facility.
+There are many springs and resting places.
+Furthermore, there is an "Inliner Day" every summer, for which the highway between Rothenberg and Beerfelden (10 km) is closed to traffic for inline skating and cycling.